cpbonnell/microdantic/README.md

 Microdantic is thoroughly tested, and all checks are run on both a CPython running on an x86 processor, as well as CircuitPython running on an Arduino.

+## How this documentation is organized

+A high level overview of the sections in this document is useful for quickly finding the information that is relevant to your needs.
+The main sections of the documentation (in order) are:

+* **Tutorials** - A quick set of steps to accomplish a specific common task.
+  Using a tutorial requires little or no prior knowledge of `microdantic` or `pydantic`.
+* **How-To Guides** - These guides are recipes for using specific parts of `microdantic`'s functionality.
+They guide you through the trade-offs and decisions you will need to make, and how to apply the various features to solve specific problems.
+They require some prior knowledge of `microdantic`, and will often compare and contrast how the same thing is commonly accomplished in `pydantic`.
+* **Topic Guides** - These sections discuss key concepts at a fairly high level, and provide useful information about `microdantic`'s implementation.
+* **Reference Guide** - Complete documentation of all `microdantic`'s classes and functions can be found in the docstrings of those entities.